How to Press DTF Transfers: Complete Step-by-Step Tutorial

 With proper technique and attention to detail, you'll achieve professional results from your very first press.
 Remember: patience and consistency are key.
 Don't rush the process, especially during cooling and peeling.

 Need supplies to get started?
-Mabuhay Designs & Co offers premium DTF transfers with detailed pressing instructions included with every order.
+Mabuhay Designs & Co offers premium custom DTF transfers with detailed pressing instructions included with every order.
+Need them fast?
 Our same-day rush service means you can start pressing immediately!

 Back to blog